agentm/project-m36/TutDForSQLDevelopers/TutorialD-for-SQL-Developers-Slides.md

 The SQL standard includes a CREATE ASSERTION expression which could be used to enforce database-wide constraints, but most DBMSes don't support or enforce it.
 Enforcement of constraints is, however, always database-wide, so it makes sense that TutorialD supports inclusion dependencies directly.
 -->

-*Create a foreign key on suppliers-parts which ensures that the supplier ID used is mentioned in the supplier relvar.
+*Create a foreign key on suppliers-parts which ensures that the supplier ID used is mentioned in the supplier relvar.*
+40.html
 ```
 TutorialD (master/main): foreign key s_sp_fk2 sp{s#} in s{s#};
 ```